-In my experience, any time a DUI arrest is made and the driver’s speed meets the requirements, the District Attorney alleges this DUI speed enhancement in the Complaint.
+In my experience as a Fullerton DUI lawyer, any time a DUI arrest is made and the driver’s speed meets the requirements, the District Attorney alleges this DUI speed enhancement in the Complaint.
 However, section 23582 specifically requires “reckless driving” in addition to excessive speed.
 When I raise this point with the deputy DA they almost always say something along the lines of “well counselor, your client was DUI and driving that fast while drunk IS reckless driving.”
 But this simply is not true.

+The DUI speed enhancement only applies if there was reckless driving.
 Reckless driving is defined in Vehicle Code Section 23103, which requires that the driver intentionally drove with wanton disregard for the safety of others.
-Whether DUI or speed can be used to show “recklessness” was addressed long ago in the case of People v.
+Neither the fact that the defendant was drunk nor the speed can be used to show “recklessness”.
+This issue was decided long ago in the case of People v.
 Clenney (1958) 165 Cal.App.2d 241, 248.
-With respect to Vehicle Code 23582 VC, California’s DUI speeding enhancement’s reference to reckless driving, the court said:
+With respect to Vehicle Code Section 23582 , California’s DUI speed enhancement’s reference to reckless driving, the court said:

 “We hold that the crimes of driving an automobile while under the influence of intoxicating liquor and of reckless driving are separate, distinct offenses, established by different evidence.
 To drive an automobile while under the influence of intoxicating liquor (as defined by the California courts) is not, per se, a willful and wanton disregard of the safety of persons or property.”

-Thus, the mere fact that a driver is DUI does NOT meet the recklessness requirement of the DUI speed enhancement.
+Thus, the mere fact that a driver is drunk does NOT meet the recklessness requirement of the DUI speed enhancement.

 While accidentally bumping the curb may seem “reckless” in the way we commonly use the word, it does not meet the legal definition.
 Reckless conduct is different from negligence; reckless conduct is intentional while negligent acts, such as bumping the curb, are unintentional.
-Again, this issue is well settled in case law.
+Again, this issue is well settled after being challenged by an Orange County DUI lawyer.
 In People v.
 Allison (1951) 101 Cal.App.2d Supp.
 932, 935, endnote 9, the court said

 “It is of course thoroughly settled that negligence, even though it be [criminal or] gross negligence, is not willful misconduct and does not amount to reckless driving.
 (Meek v.
 Fowler, 3 Cal.2d 420 [45 P.2d 194]; McCann v.
 Hoffman, 9 Cal.2d 279 [70 P.2d 909]; Porter v.
 Hofman, 12 Cal.2d 445 [85 P.2d 447].)”)

 Moreover, even if my client did intend to hit the curb, reckless driving requires a wanton disregard for safety.
 This means a driver must have a conscious awareness that their conduct is likely to injure another person but they intentionally ignore that risk.
-This, again, was established by case law a long time ago.
+This, again, was established by yet another challenge by a Newport Beach DUI lawyer.
 In People v.
 Schumacher (1961) 194 Cal.App.2d 335, 340, the court held that with respect to reckless driving and Vehicle Code 23582 VC, California’s DUI speeding enhancement,